-Application forms and further information are available from the Student Centre, located on the Ground Floor of the Chancellery unless an alternative contact address is provided.
+Listed below is an outline in summary form of Graduate Scholarships available to students.
+Application forms and further information are available from the Scholarships Unit and Student Centre, located on the Ground Floor of the Chancellery, unless an alternative contact address is provided.
+Normally applications become available four to six weeks before the closing date.
 Information is also available on additional scholarships which may become available from time to time, mainly from funds provided by organizations sponsoring research projects.

 The following publications may also be of assistance: 1.
 Awards for Postgraduate Study in Australia and Awards for Postgraduate Study Overseas, published by the Graduate Careers Council of Australia.
 PO Box 28, Parkville, Victoria 3052; 2.
-Study Abroad, published by UNESCO; 3.
-Scholarships Guide for Commonwealth Postgraduate Students, published by the Association of Commonwealth Universities.
+Study Abroad, published by UNESCO;